 Additionally, a large supply of a daily multivitamin to bolster your vitamin and mineral intake is a good idea.
 These are typically loaded with B-vitamins as well for energy, and may hold off the feeling of hunger.

-In a long term wilderness bug-out scenario, with a pack only, you meals will have to come from nature sooner or later.
-Packing some all purpose seasoning into your mess kit would be a good idea.
+In a long term wilderness scenario, with very limited food supplies, you meals will have to come from nature sooner or later.
+Packing some all-purpose seasoning into your mess kit would be a good idea.